BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 ---
 layout: post
 title: "Composable Icon Resources"
-post-excerpt: "Fill in before publishing"
+post-excerpt: "Learn how to use vector icons with compose and how to space items out in a Row."
 ---

 ## Composable Icon Resources

-[My previous blog post](link_here) covers setting up an Android project with Jetpack Compose and displaying text.
+[My previous blog post](/2020/02/27/compose-setup-and-text.html) covers setting up an Android project with Jetpack Compose and displaying text.
 This post focuses on displaying icons for the Tweet's action row.

 But first, a quick detour.
 The Tweet content lives between the user information row and the action row.
 This content is wrapped in a `Text` element along with an applied `TextStyle`.
 Since this composable item is not contained in a `Row` it also needs padding applied to it directly.